leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 {{#example_out Examples/Intro.lean originx1}}
 ```

-Accessor dot notation is available for any function where Lean is able to determine the type of the first argument.
+Accessor dot notation is usable with more than just structure fields.
+It can also be used for functions that take any number of arguments.
+More generally, accessor notation has the form `TARGET.f ARG1 ARG2 ...`.
-If `EXPR1` has type `T`, then `EXPR1.f EXPR2` is converted into `T.f EXPR1 EXPR2`.
+If `TARGET` has type `T`, the function named `T.f` is called.
+`TARGET` becomes its leftmost argument of type `T`, which is often but not always the first one, and `ARG1 ARG2 ...` are provided in order as the remaining arguments.
 For instance, `String.append` can be invoked from a string with accessor notation, even though `String` is not a structure with an `append` field.
 ```Lean
 {{#example_in Examples/Intro.lean stringAppendDot}}